-The series also looked at what it even means to be human.
-It was scary, moving, shocking, powerful and very thought provoking.
-The series stands up very well when viewed today and more than retains its impact and ability to make the audience think.
+The series also examined what it even means to be human.
+The series reflected the unpleasant truth about the horrific things that humanity is capable of.
+The series is scary, moving, shocking, powerful and very thought provoking.
+The series stands up very well when viewed today, and not only that, but it more than retains its impact and ability to make the audience think.
 That series is The Twilight Zone.

 “You unlock this door with the key of imagination.
 Beyond it is another dimension – a dimension of sound, a dimension of sight, a dimension of mind.
 You’re moving into a land of both shadow and substance, of things and ideas.
 You’ve just crossed over into The Twilight Zone!”
 Rod Serling’s opening narration for seasons 4 and 5.

-In addition to it being one of greatest Science Fiction series ever made, I also think that The Twilight Zone is the most human TV series I have ever watched.
-What I mean by that is that this so perfectly captures just what it means to be human.
+In addition to it being one of greatest Science Fiction series ever made, I also think that The Twilight Zone is the most human TV series that has ever been made.
+This series so perfectly captures just what it means to be human.

 The series shows us our weaknesses, our strengths, our desire to better ourselves or to change a situation we don’t like.
-It reflects humanity back to us by showing us the best and worst of humanity.
+The Twilight Zone reflects humanity back to us, by showing us the best and worst of ourselves right there on that TV screen.
 The series also contains some very moving performances and scenarios which have the ability to really touch the viewers heart.

 I especially love the episodes where we in the audience are made to think what we would do if we were in a particular characters shoes.
 Who among us wouldn’t love to be able to go back and offer advice and support to our younger selves?
-Well, by watching Gig Young in Walking Distance we can feel like we have done.
-By watching No Time Like The Past, we can see that the good intentions in trying to chance historical events may not be possible or even advisable.
+Well, by watching Gig Young in Walking Distance we can feel like we have done so.
+By watching No Time Like The Past, we can see that the good intentions in trying to change terrible historical events may not be possible or even advisable.

 The series first came into being with a script written by Serling, called The Time Element.
 This unofficial pilot episode for the series was first aired on the Westinghouse Desilu Playhouse, on the 24th of November, 1958.